Rosemary's Baby (novel)

 Rosemary's Baby is a 1967 horror novel by American writer Ira Levin; it was his second published book.
-The novel follows a young couple who move into an apartment building, where they befriend an older couple in the neighboring apartment, who become increasingly involved when Rosemary falls pregnant.
+The novel follows a young couple who move into an apartment building, where they befriend an older couple in the neighboring apartment, who become increasingly involved when Rosemary becomes pregnant.
 It was the best-selling horror novel of the 1960s, selling over four million copies.

 The high popularity of the novel was a catalyst for a boom in popularity for horror fiction, which achieved enormous commercial success in its wake.
+In 1968, Roman Polanski adapted the novel as a film of the same name, amongst other adaptations.

 Plot

 The book centers on Rosemary Woodhouse, a young woman who moves into the Bramford, a historic Gothic Revival-style New York City apartment building, with her husband, Guy, a struggling actor.
 Guy has so far appeared only in small roles in the stage plays Luther, Nobody Loves an Albatross, and various TV commercials.
 A friend warns the pair that the Bramford has a disturbing history involving witchcraft and murder, but they discount this.
 Rosemary wants to start a family, but Guy prefers waiting until his career is more established.

-Neighbors Minnie and Roman Castevet, an eccentric, elderly couple, welcome Rosemary and Guy to the Bramford.
+Rosemary meets Terry Gionoffrio, a girl about her own age, who is staying with one of their neighbors, the Castavets, whom Rosemary and Guy have yet to meet.
+They took her in off the streets and helped her not only get clean but also help her with furthering her education.
+After Terry is found dead, presumably from suicide, they finally meet the neighbors Minnie and Roman Castevet, an eccentric, elderly couple, who welcome Rosemary and Guy to the Bramford.
 Rosemary finds them meddlesome and annoying, but Guy begins frequently visiting them.

 After the lead actor in a new stage play suddenly goes blind, Guy is cast in the role.
 Immediately afterward, Guy unexpectedly agrees with Rosemary that they should have their first child.
 That night, Rosemary dreams of a rough sexual encounter with a huge, inhuman creature with yellow eyes.
 The next morning Rosemary finds claw marks on her breasts and groin, which Guy dismisses as resulting from his hangnail, which he has cut.
-Rosemary subsequently learns that she is pregnant.

-Rosemary falls severely ill; but her intense pain and weight loss are ignored by others and attributed to hysteria.
-Her doctor and Minnie feed her strange and foul concoctions.
-Rosemary also develops a peculiar craving for raw meat.
+A few weeks later, Rosemary finds that she is pregnant and the Castavets convince her to see their doctor, Abraham Sapirstein, who is a celebrity doctor.
+She agrees but falls severely ill with intense abdominal pain and nausea causing weight loss, but her concerns are ignored by others and told it will pass.
+Her doctor and Minnie feed her strange and foul concoctions, and Rosemary also develops a peculiar craving for raw meat.